‘Determined doggedness’ of Lyra McKee remembered at Belfast funeral

 Fr Magill told mourners of how after a rough period early at school she flourished when she developed a love of writing, first inspired by Roald Dahl’s The Twits, and then by “her granny Patricia Lawrie buying her each of the Harry Potter books as they were published”.

-Said Fr Magill, “In the course of her investigations, Lyra had discovered that other children had disappeared and she had wanted to find their bodies.
+Fr Magill said: “In the course of her investigations, Lyra had discovered that other children had disappeared and she had wanted to find their bodies.
 I pray that her work will be taken up and that their bodies will be found and even more importantly that there will be no more ‘lost boys’ or ‘lost girls’.”